-This page is about how I use social networks -- the main ones I use, and why.
+This page is about how I use social networks and the main ones where I have a profile.
 Without a reference point, you will likely use your own settings as context.
 Which would not be fair to you, nor to me.